rlpacheco/abseff_R/README.md

 "Base 100"

-"The baseline risk with control group is  38 per 100"
+"The risk with control group is  38 per 100"

 "The anticipated absolute effects is 32 per 100 (95% CI = 24 to 40 )."